ICSE2024-2ndCycle-Paper123/ReplicationPackage/README.md

 ```console
 foo@bar:~ReplicationPackage$ python3 scripts/phosphorInstallFromLocal.py install <phosphorDir>
 ```
-where `phosphorDir` is the directory where `phosphor` and the instrumented JVM will be installed.
+where `phosphorDir` is the (already existing) directory where `phosphor` and the instrumented JVM will be installed.

 ## How to run the experiments